-We very strongly recommend that your browse through the past examination questions to gauge your starting level of understanding.
-Please do so early in the summer.
-This will allow you to engage in additional preparatory work if needed - contact the course directors.
+We very strongly recommend that you browse through the past examination questions to gauge your starting level of understanding .
+Please do this immediately.
+This will allow you to engage in additional preparatory work if needed contact the course directors.

 Lecture schedule: